 •Exoplanets were long anticipated, but nobody expected it around a pulsar!
 The first exoplanets were found in orbit around a Galactic disk 6.2-ms pulsar PSR1257+12 (Wolszczan & Frail, 1992).
 Actually, probably it is not so unexpected that a Polish scientist found it: In Demianski & Proszynski (1979) was discussed such a possibility for a planet around PSR B0329+54, 3 460 ly away in Camelopardalis, period 0.71452 s, 5 million yrs old.
 Because of non-detection by others it was rejected, but as of today the possibility of a long period planet is still not refuted.
-(PSR="Pulsating Source of Radio")

-• The first planet around a "normal" star was found only in 1995, in a decades long search by Mayor & Queloz (not a chance discovery as Wolszczan's) and was awarded with a Nobel prize in 2019.
+• The first planet around a "normal" star was found only in 1995.
 It was the first "hot Jupiter", a large gaseous planet (named in NameExoWorlds as Dimidium="half" in Latin, because of half Jupiter mass) with a surprising period of 4.2 days, orbiting very closely the star 51 Pegasi.
+This was awarded Nobel prize in 2019, because it was decades long search by Mayor & Queloz, not a chance discovery as Wolszczan's.